tari-project/tari/RFC/src/RFC-0130_Mining.md

 - It MUST have the ability to transmit and distribute PoW tasks for the newly created Monero block, that contains the Tari block information, to connected Mining Workers.
 - It MUST verify PoW solutions received from Mining Workers and it MUST reject and discard invalid solutions or solutions that do not meet the minimum required difficulty.
 - The Mining Server MAY keep track of mining share contributions of the connected Mining Workers.
-- It MUST submit completed Tari blocks to the Tari Base Node and COULD submit completed Monero blocks to the Monero Network.
+- It MUST submit completed Tari blocks to the Tari Base Node.
+- It SHOULD submit completed Monero blocks to the Monero Network.

 #### Functionality required by the Tari Mining Worker